 3. Estimate Startup Needs & Costs

 A big part of starting a print company is ensuring you can afford to get it started.
 This step is focused on understanding what you’ll actually need to run the business, market the business and figure out how much all of that is going to cost you.
+Listed here is a list of items to identify so you can be prepared to start your print shop:- Do you need printing equipment?

 - If so, what equipment do you need?